 Finally, you’ll want to apply for some independent scholarships–but you want to do it efficiently, right?
 Don’t waste time with scholarship search engines.
 Use Going Merry, which makes finding and applying for scholarships easy.

 You’ll answer a few questions to get matched with only scholarships you’re eligible for.
-You can then further filter or favorite scholarships, and then apply for them, right on the Going Merry site.
-We’ll pre-fill information you’ve already provided, so you’ll never have to enter information twice.
+You can then further filter or favorite scholarships, and then apply for them.
 Now that’s efficient.
 Sign up here.